 So, can you use a heater in a tent?

-The answer is yes, but there are some things you will need to know.
+You can use a heater in a tent.
 For instance, electric heaters are ok but you must be very aware of the surroundings to avoid fire.
 Other types of heaters can be used but you must be very careful of things like fumes.
 As with all heaters, you must make sure there is a safe distance between the heat and materials that may catch fire.

 Out in the wilderness, you relinquish some of your comforts but need some of the essentials.
 This includes shelter and warmth.
 Keeping warm will first and foremost require staying dry.
 Likely, your tent already includes what’s necessary to withstand some of the elements.
 A good tent will keep the moisture and water out – otherwise, there are ways to make it waterproof.